Automatic Generation of Dense Non-rigid Optical Flow: Generating the DAVIS-Mask-OpticalFlow Dataset

 Object re-texturing allows for increasing the variation in the datasets appearances, see Fig.~\ref{fig:texture_examples}.
 Moreover, re-textured objects enforce the network to disentangle semantic (class specific) information from optical flow information.
 This is likely beneficial for a generic (class agnostic) optical flow prediction model.

-To re-texture objects, denoted by $T$ in Algorithm~\ref{alg:dataset}, the following is done.
-After obtaining the flow field, the original texture (O) of $I_t$, is replaced by a new random texture (R), using the segmentation mask.
-The random texture is taken from the set of general natural images, used as background images.
+To re-texture objects, denoted by $T$ in Algorithm~\ref{alg:dataset}, the following procedure is followed.
+After obtaining the flow field, the original texture (O) of $I_t$ is replaced by a new random texture (R), using the segmentation mask.
+The random texture is taken from the set of general natural images utilized as background scenes.
 Then, the corresponding $\tilde{I}_{t+\D}$ is obtained by warping the re-textured $I_t$, using $\tilde{F}_{t\rightarrow t+\D}$.
 We explore using a re-textured dataset, denoted by R, and using a combination of original textures with random re-textures, denoted by C.

-FlowNet-S is trained on the newly re-textured data ($\D1 \- 4$) and its robustness for unseen textures and displacements is studied.
+FlowNet-S is trained on the newly re-textured data ($\D1 \- 4$) and its robustness for unseen textures and displacements is analyzed.
 The models are evaluated on \E5 and Sintel-val.
 The former has been re-textured with 3 texture types: \emph{SynR}, synthetic images with repetitive patterns; \emph{ReaR}, real images with repetitive patterns; and \emph{SINv}, images from Sintel-val set, see examples of the re-textured images in Fig.~\ref{fig:texture_examples}.

-The results are shown Table~\ref{tab:texture_cross}.
+The results are presented in the table of Fig.~\ref{tab:texture_cross}.
 We conclude that training with re-textured data (R or C) is beneficial for good performance on both \E5 and Sintel-val.
 The performance differences between the different re-textured datasets used in \E5 show the dependency of the performance on the test images' texture.
 This confirms the hypothesis that the network needs to be trained with a wide variety of texture types.
 Hence, for the subsequent experiments, a combination of original-texture and re-textured images (C) is used.